7 Best Pingdom Alternatives in 2024

 Webgazer offers reasonably good functionality with a higher price tag.
 Uptime monitoring and SSL monitoring are included in all paid plans.
 Their intervals for checks are 5 minutes for the free plan and 1 minute for all paid plans.

-Webgazer provides SMS, phone call, e-mail, and slack alerting.
+Webgazer provides SMS, phone calls, e-mail, and Slack alerting.
 Sadly those alerts are not unlimited, even for the paid plans.
 The SMS and phone call alerts are based on pre-purchased credits, ranging from 16 on the hobby plan up to 150 on the business plan.
 This significantly limits usability, especially for users looking to monitor more than a few sites.

 Although their status pages are very nicely designed and provide plenty of information, they are only available from the Pro plan, which is $69/month.
 Because of this, Webgazer can be only recommended for users looking to go with the business plan as the other plans are severely limited by functionality.